Deciding how to price crochet is one of the hardest decisions you’ll make as a crochet professional.

-When I began making items to sell, I continuously lost money for the first six months because I had no idea what to charge, and I was afraid to “compete” with others who sold similar items on places like Etsy.
+When I began making items to sell, I continuously lost money for the first six months because I had no idea how to price crochet or what to charge, and I was afraid to “compete” with others who sold similar items on places like Etsy.

-I wanted to actually make money selling my work, so I came up with a really easy formula that I could apply to any item I made.
+I wanted to actually make money selling my work, so I came up with a really easy formula that I could apply, so that I would know how to price any crochet project I made.